Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 bars_drop_place: the specified position (height) that the note bar will drop to in note drop mode

-adjust_ratio: A parameter that adjusts the accuracy of the bar drop to the specified position, generally not needed
+adjust_ratio: A parameter that adjusts the accuracy of the bar drop to the specified position, the larger it is, the slower the note falls

 bar_border: the width of the bar's border